opendocsg/slw-judgments-backfill/2014_SGHC_232/report.md

  Where a statement of claim has been served on a defendant and that defendant has served a defence to the statement of claim, the plaintiff may, on the ground that that defendant has no defence to a claim included in the writ, or to a particular part of such a claim, or has no defence to such a claim or part except as to the amount of any damages claimed, apply to the Court for judgment against that defendant.

-For a summary judgment to be granted, the plaintiff needs to show that there is plainly no defence to the claim: _Ganesan Carlose & Partners v American Home Assurance Co_ [1994] 1 SLR(R) 223 and _Home and Overseas Insurance Co Ltd v Mentor Insurance Co (UK) Ltd (in liquidation)_ [1990] 1 WLR 153 at 158.
-When the ICs were issued, the plaintiff had the benefit of “temporary finality” in that he would be entitled to payment on the basis of the ICs: _H P Construction & Engineering Pte Ltd v Chin Ivan_ [2014] SGHC 137 (“ _H P Construction_ ”) at [17].
+For a summary judgment to be granted, the plaintiff needs to show that there is plainly no defence to the claim: _Ganesan Carlose & Partners v American Home Assurance Co_ <span class="citation">[1994] 1 SLR(R) 223</span> and _Home and Overseas Insurance Co Ltd v Mentor Insurance Co (UK) Ltd (in liquidation)_ [1990] 1 WLR 153 at 158.
+When the ICs were issued, the plaintiff had the benefit of “temporary finality” in that he would be entitled to payment on the basis of the ICs: _H P Construction & Engineering Pte Ltd v Chin Ivan_ <span class="citation">[2014] SGHC 137</span> (“ _H P Construction_ ”) at [17].
 The question was whether the defendant could show that his defence was an arguable one.

 **The defendant’s appeal**

 17     The defendant alleged that the plaintiffs were not entitled to payment as the Architect who issued interim payment certificates had been influenced by the plaintiff’s fraud, improper pressure or

 interference. [note: 13] That being the case, temporary finality should not be a shield against excesses or abuses of power by the certifier ( _H P Construction & Engineering Pte Ltd v Chin Ivan_ ).
-Thus summary judgment should not be granted: _Tropicon Contractors Pte Ltd v Lojan Properties Pte Ltd_ [1989] 1 SLR(R) 591 (“ _Tropicon (HC)_ ”) at [15].
+Thus summary judgment should not be granted: _Tropicon Contractors Pte Ltd v Lojan Properties Pte Ltd_ <span class="citation">[1989] 1 SLR(R) 591</span> (“ _Tropicon (HC)_ ”) at [15].
 The defendant argued that he had a fair case or

 reasonable grounds for his defence.
 Thus he ought to have been given leave to defend. [note: 14]

 **_The Certificates were tainted by fraud_**

 18     The defendant submitted that the Certificates were tainted by fraud.
-The Court of Appeal in _Panatron Pte Ltd and another v Lee Chew Lee and another_ [2001] 2 SLR(R) 435 (“ _Panatron_ ”) at [13] held that the definition of fraud is a deliberate intention to deceive, an absence of honest belief or recklessness such as amounts to lack of honest belief. (see also _Hudson’s Building and Engineering Contracts_ (Nicholas Denys, Mark Raeside and Robert Clay gen eds) (Sweet & Maxwell, 12th Ed, 2010)
+The Court of Appeal in _Panatron Pte Ltd and another v Lee Chew Lee and another_ <span class="citation">[2001] 2 SLR(R) 435</span> (“ _Panatron_ ”) at [13] held that the definition of fraud is a deliberate intention to deceive, an absence of honest belief or recklessness such as amounts to lack of honest belief. (see also _Hudson’s Building and Engineering Contracts_ (Nicholas Denys, Mark Raeside and Robert Clay gen eds) (Sweet & Maxwell, 12th Ed, 2010)

-at para 4–046 (“ _Hudson’s_ ”)). [note: 15] Fraud can be inferred via circumstantial evidence: _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co Ltd and others_ [2006] 4 SLR(R) 451 (“ _Wu Yang_ ”). [note: 16] The circumstances giving rise to this submission are found at [20]–[33] below.
+at para 4–046 (“ _Hudson’s_ ”)). [note: 15] Fraud can be inferred via circumstantial evidence: _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co Ltd and others_ <span class="citation">[2006] 4 SLR(R) 451</span> (“ _Wu Yang_ ”). [note: 16] The circumstances giving rise to this submission are found at [20]–[33] below.

 **_The Certificates were tainted by improper interference or pressure_**

 19     The defendant also alleged that the Certificates were tainted by improper interference or pressure.
 In his view, a certifier must act fairly, independently and professionally, without the influence of any party in the certification process: _Hiap Hong & Co Pte Ltd v Hong Huat Development_

-_Co (Pte) Ltd_ [2001] 1 SLR(R) 458. [note: 17] The defendant basically had to cast doubt on the certifier’s independence to defect this application for a summary judgement ( _Hudson’s_ at para 4-053).
+_Co (Pte) Ltd_ <span class="citation">[2001] 1 SLR(R) 458</span>. [note: 17] The defendant basically had to cast doubt on the certifier’s independence to defect this application for a summary judgement ( _Hudson’s_ at para 4-053).

 **_The circumstances giving rise to the defendant’s allegations_**